Clear in design and Brittenesque in texture … ingeniously scored … [with] an almost unbearable poignancy.

 - Solo Voices, String Quartet, and Piano

 Baritone solo, SAT voices, string quartet, and piano.
-Commissioned by Words & Music
+Commissioned by Words & Music.
+Contact to Request Score

 *Also available in performing edition with solo piano reduction.